Gussie Busch: St. Louis Cardinals

 In 1953, Cardinals owner Fred Saigh was convicted of tax evasion.
 Facing almost certain banishment from baseball, he put the Cardinals up for sale.
 When Busch got word that Saigh was considering selling the team to interests who would move the team to Houston, he decided to have Anheuser-Busch get into the bidding in order to keep the Cardinals in St. Louis.

 Ultimately, Anheuser-Busch bought the Cardinals for $3.75 million–somewhat less than what Saigh was being offered by the Houston suitors.
 It has long been believed that Busch convinced Saigh that civic pride was more important than money.
 In truth, according to Anheuser-Busch biographer William Knoedelseder, Saigh's first preference had been to sell to local buyers.
 Busch had been the first credible buyer who was willing to keep the team in town.

 As chairman, president or CEO of the Cardinals from the time the club was purchased by the brewery in 1953 until his death, Busch oversaw a team that won six National League pennants (1964, 1967, 1968, 1982, 1985, and 1987) and three World Series (1964, 1967 and 1982).

 Although the Cardinals were the dominant baseball team in St. Louis, they did not own their own ballpark.
 Since 1920, they had rented Sportsman's Park from the St. Louis Browns of the American League.
 Shortly after buying the Cardinals, Busch bought and extensively renovated the park, renaming it Busch Stadium (but only after a failed attempt to rename it as Budweiser Stadium).
-The team played there until Busch Memorial Stadium was built in the middle of the 1966 season.
+The team played there until Busch Memorial Stadium opened in May 1966.

 In 1984, the Cardinals retired a number, 85, in Busch's honor, which was his age at the time.

 Personal life

 Busch married four times, having a total of 11 children.
 Two of his marriages ended in divorce.
 His third wife, Gertrude Buholzer (1927–2016), a native of Switzerland, was a Roman Catholic.
 Their seven children were raised in their mother's faith, and Busch was later received into that church, although the union was dissolved in 1978.
 His fourth wife, the former Margaret Rohde, died in 1988.

 His youngest child, by Gertrude Buholzer, daughter Christina Martina Busch, died at the age of eight in a car accident while on her way home from school in December 1974.

-At the time of his death, his surviving children were Carlota Busch Giersch and Lilly Busch Hermann (wife of Bob Hermann), both daughters of Marie Church Busch; August A. Busch III and Elizabeth Busch Burke (wife of Baseball Hall of Famer Eddie Mathews), both children of Elizabeth Overton Busch; and Adolphus A. Busch III, Beatrice Busch von Gontard, Peter W. Busch, Trudy Busch Valentine, William K. Busch and Andrew D. Busch, all six the children of Gertrude Buholzer Busch.
+At the time of his death, his surviving children were Carlota Busch Giersch and Lilly Busch Hermann (wife of Bob Hermann), both daughters of Marie Church Busch; August A. Busch III and Elizabeth Busch Burke (wife of Baseball Hall of Famer Eddie Mathews), both children of Elizabeth Overton Busch; and Adolphus A. Busch III, Beatrice Busch von Gontard, Peter W. Busch, Trudy Busch Valentine, William K. "Billy" Busch, and Andrew D. Busch, all six the children of Gertrude Buholzer Busch.